uvapl/uva-prog-physics/40 Week 4/10 Python Practice 4/20 Exercises.md

 ## Exercise: data processing ##

-First, download [population.csv](population.csv), containing a list of the population counts in the Netherlands over the last 60 years.
+First, download [population.csv](population.csv) (**download, not open in Excel!**), containing a list of the population counts in the Netherlands over the last 60 years.
 Put it in your N:-drive!

 You will need to read this file and plot its data.
 Have a look at it first, it's quite small.